icopy-site/awesome/docs/awesome/static-analysis.md

 - [Code Climate](https://codeclimate.com) — The open and extensible static analysis platform, for everyone.

+- [Codecov](https://about.codecov.io/) :copyright: — Codecov is a company that provides code coverage tools for developers and engineering leaders  to gain visibility into their code coverage.
+They offer flexible and unified reporting, seamless coverage insights, and robust coverage controls.
+Codecov supports over 20 languages and is CI/CD agnostic.
+Over 29,000 organizations and 1 million developers use Codecov.
+Codecov has recently joined Sentry.

 - [exakat](https://www.exakat.io) — An automated code reviewing engine for PHP.

 - [Goblint](https://goblint.in.tum.de) — A static analyzer for the analysis of multi-threaded C programs.
 Its primary focus is the  detection of data races, but it also reports other runtime errors, such as buffer overflows and null-pointer dereferences.